 5.15 Non-Discrimination.
-CONTRACTOR and its officers, employees, agents and subcontractors shall not deny the benefits of this AGREEMENT to any person on the basis of religion, color, ethnic group identification, sex, age, physical or mental disability, nor shall they discriminate unlawfully against any employee or applicant for employment because of race, religion, color, national origin, ancestry, physical handicap, mental disability, medical condition, marital status, age, sex, sexual orientation, gender identity, and gender expression.
+CONTRACTOR and its officers, employees, agents and subcontractors shall neither deny the benefits of the AGREEMENT to any person, nor discriminate unlawfully against any employee or applicant for employment, on the basis of race, religion, color, national origin, breastfeeding, pregnancy, childbirth, ancestry, genetic characteristics, medical condition, veteran status, political affiliation, marital status, age, sex, sexual orientation, gender identity, gender expression, or physical, mental or emotional handicap or disability.
 CONTRACTOR shall ensure that the evaluation and treatment of employees and applicants for employment are free of such discrimination.
-Any violation of this Paragraph shall constitute a minor breach.

 5.16 Fair Employment and Housing Act.
 CONTRACTOR shall comply with the provisions of the Fair Employment and Housing Act (Government Code Section 12900, et seq.), the regulations promulgated thereunder (Title 2, California Code of Regulations, Section 7285.0, et seq.), the provisions of Article 9.5, Chapter 1, Part 1, Division 3, Title 2 of the Government Code (Sections 11135-11139.5) and any state or local regulations adopted to implement any of the foregoing, as such may be amended from time to time.
-Any violation of this Paragraph shall constitute a minor breach.

 SECTION 6.
-PERFORMANCE VIOLATIONS/BREACHES AND TERMINATION
+SECURITY FOR PERFORMANCE; PERFORMANCE REVIEWS; DEFAULTS; AND TERMINATION

 6.1 Performance Bond.

-CONTRACTOR shall obtain and maintain during the term of this AGREEMENT at its own expense from a corporate surety entitled to do business in the State of California and provide to the AGENCY a performance bond in the amount of no less than twenty five thousand dollars ($25,000), securing full and faithful performance by CONTRACTOR of all of its obligations under this AGREEMENT, including payment of any penalties/liquidated damages assessed for violations of this AGREEMENT under Paragraph 6.9.
-The form of said bond shall be subject to the prior approval of AGENCY and may be in the form of a corporate surety bond, an irrevocable letter of credit, or a cash deposit established in a local bank in an interest-bearing account payable to the order of AGENCY as trustee for CONTRACTOR, with all interest distributed to the CONTRACTOR.
-Said bond shall be renewed annually during the life of this AGREEMENT and evidence of said renewal shall be furnished to AGENCY prior to the expiration of the bond then in effect.
-Any violation of this Paragraph shall constitute a major breach.
+CONTRACTOR shall obtain, maintain, and provide to the AGENCY proof of obtaining a performance bond or an acceptable equivalent form of security as specified below (“Security for Performance”) – throughout the term of the AGREEMENT, and at CONTRACTOR’S sole expense – in the amount of not less than one-hundred thousand dollars ($100,000), securing full and faithful performance by CONTRACTOR of all of its obligations under the AGREEMENT, including payment of any and all liquidated damages assessed by AGENCY for any violations or breaches by CONTRCTOR of the AGREEMENT under Section 6.9 of this Exhibit A. The form of said Security for Performance shall be subject to the prior approval of AGENCY, which approval shall not be unreasonably withheld, and may be in the form of a performance bond issued by a corporate surety entitled to do business in the State of California, an irrevocable letter of credit, or a cash deposit established in a local bank in an interest-bearing account payable to the order of AGENCY as trustee for CONTRACTOR (but with all interest to be distributed to the CONTRACTOR).
+Said Security for Performance shall remain in force throughout the effective period and life of the AGREEMENT.
+If the Security for Performance is subject to lapse or expiration, CONTRACTOR shall renew it annually.
+Evidence of each renewal shall be furnished to AGENCY prior to the expiration of the effective period of the Security for Performance then in effect.
+The AGENCY’s recourse to the Performance Bond or other Security for Performance given by CONTRACTOR is not the exclusive remedy and is cumulative of AGENCY’s other remedies.